splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 The integration will ignore any time delay configured between each escalation policy step.
-For example, if Step 1 was set to occur immediately, and then Step 2 after 15 minutes, the caller will not have to wait 15 minutes for the Step 2 user to be called - the system simply look for the separation of steps and call users in that order.
+For example, if Step 1 was set to occur immediately, and then Step 2 after 15 minutes, the caller will not have to wait 15 minutes for the Step 2 user to be called - the system look for the separation of steps and call users in that order.

 If one of the steps in your escalation policy is to “Execute Policy”,